caitlinstanton/tutori-all/Overview of Pages.md

 Admin dashboard --> all lists can be sorted by guidance counselor
 	- list of all requests
 	- list of pairings
 	- list of sessions
 	- credits per users

 Change href links from html docs to routes
-Make /user return tuttee or tutor dashboard depending on isTutor Update images
+Make /user return tutee or tutor dashboard depending on isTutor Update images